-Patients from both genders who had CKD on patient and Hemodialysis registered Nephrology Department of Dr. B. R. A. M. HOSPITAL RAIPUR.
+Patients from both genders who had CKD Hemodialysis patient and registered the Nephrology Department of Dr. B. R. A. M. HOSPITAL RAIPUR.
 The total number of cases in the department was 50 patients at the end of the study.

 3.4 Study sample:-